dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 <p class="caption">Overuse of themes causes our mind to focus on non-related data elements</p>
 </div>

-In contrast, the [figure](#fig:theme2) is way clearer as nothing irrelevant has been added to the plot.
+In contrast, the next [figure](#fig:theme2) is way clearer as nothing irrelevant has been added to the plot.
 This leads the reader to focus on the data and the trend behind it:

 ```r